openplans/openblock-old/docs/index.rst

 OpenBlock began life as the open-source code released by `Everyblock.com
 <http://everyblock.com>`_ in June 2009.
 Originally created by Adrian Holovaty
-and the Everyblock team, it is now developed as an open-source (GPL) project at http://openblockproject.org.
+and the Everyblock team, it has been rebranded OpenBlock to avoid trademark infringement, and is now developed as an open-source (GPL) project at http://openblockproject.org.

 Funding for both the